AdaCore/spark2014/docs/develguide/translation_why3.rst

 -1 or -2, and identifies the lower or upper bound, respectively, of a range or overflow check.

-``GP_Subp`` attribute that is attached to some top-level definitions in Why3 code.
-Used to implement "Prove Subprogram" functionality.

 ``GP_Already_Proved`` indicates that the VC is already proved (probably by Codepeer).